 Health and Safety Risks

-If we make being alone seem like a big or scary thing to our dachshund from their young age, they might become afraid of being alone in the future.
-This can increase their chance of developing separation anxiety, and habits formed from their childhood can be very difficult to change later.
+If we make being alone seem like a big or scary thing to our dachshund from their young age, they might become afraid of being alone.
+This can increase their chance of developing anxiety towards being alone, and habits formed in their childhood can be very difficult to change later.

 Conclusion

-How long we leave our dachshund depends on their age, training status and anxiety history.
+How long we leave our dachshund depends on their age, training status, and anxiety history.
 Generally, you can leave a dachshund puppy for 2-3 hours and 4-6 hours for an adult dachshund in proper trained condition.
 If your dog is not trained, then you can’t leave them for a long time.
-Leaving them without being trained properly to stay alone can have serious consequences like separation anxiety, sadness, potty accidents and an increased risk to their health.
+Leaving them without being trained properly to stay alone can lead to problems like separation anxiety, sadness, potty accidents, and an increased risk to their health.
 If you want to train your dachshund to stay alone, you can check out our previous blog about how to overcome dachshund separation anxiety.